Andy Crisconi of One World Trekking recommends:

 2. Be a compulsive hand washer.

-The Typhoid vaccine is strongly recommended for Asia and is available in both pill and shot form.
+The typhoid vaccine is strongly recommended for Asia and is available in both pill and shot form.

-1. Get a rabies vaccine beforehand!
+1. Get a rabies vaccination before you travel.

 Trekkers in developing nations are in an area where the is a much higher incidence of rabies than most industrial nations.
 Additionally, most people do not expect to be bitten by a dog or animal; this is what makes it an accident.
+95% of rabies deaths occur in Asia and Africa where most locals struggle to afford personal vaccinations and vaccinations for their dogs.
+However, rabies has been eliminated from many countries in South America due to efficient vaccination programs.

 If you're bitten, your expensive trip is basically over, right there.
 That person needs to evacuate to a large city with proper medical care, although The post-exposure prophylaxis is generally indicated and may be difficult to find.
 Most rural and developing nation hospitals may not use the safer rabies vaccines instead using older types with risk to the traveler, such as severe allergic reaction.